al-code-git/my-profile/README.md

 3. Applies Terraform changes to production infrastructure
 4. Syncs `app/src/` to production S3 bucket
 5. Invalidates CloudFront cache
-6. **Outputs deployment summary** with tag and destroy instructions
+6. **Outputs deployment summary** with tag info

 **Notes**:
-- If tag doesn't exist, workflow fails immediately with error listing available tags.
+- If tag doesn't exist, workflow fails immediately with error listing available tags
-- After deployment, view the workflow summary to see which tag was deployed and how to destroy it.
+- After deployment, view the workflow summary to see which tag was deployed
+- Only production-related jobs are shown (no skipped dev jobs)

 ### Development Deployment